V-MalM/web-scraping/README.md

 * Next, created a route called `/scrape` that will import 'scrape_mars.py' script and call  `scrape` function.

-  * Stored the return value in Mongo as a Python dictionary.
+  * Stored the return value in MongoDB
   * ![Mars_Facts_DB](Images/mongo.jpg)

 * Created a root route `/` that will query Mongo database and pass the mars data into an HTML template to display the data.